Kimeiga/bahu/README.md

 [An example.](#)

-### `pre { white-space: pre-wrap; }`
+### `pre { white-space: pre-wrap; overflow-wrap: break-word; }`

 `pre` had to be modified so that you could read pre-formatted text that is wider than the viewport.
 The consensus seems to be to allow it to wrap, so I followed suit.
+You need both of these declarations for this to avoid expanding beyond the window.

 ### `input:not([type="checkbox"]):not([type="radio"]), select, textarea { display: block; }` tag